TeamBipartite/bipartite-gemm/README.md

 A single executable, `a4` is generated.
 Simply run this file.

 For debugging and output inspection, `a4` provides a `-p` argument.
-When this argument is provided, a printed output of both the expected and actual outputs.
+When this argument is provided, both the expected and actual outputs is printed.

 **PRECISION NOTE:** We provide an FP16 version of our tensor matrix multiplication, but since FP16 only has a 10-bit mantissa, it can be quite inaccurate for larger